Designed by Hughes Condon Marler Architects and Musson Cattell Mackey Partnership

 Photos by Alina Cornea Architectural Photography

 Building distribution comes from a dual wound 3750kVA transformer substation and power is distributed through the building to separate the office tower and civic portion.
-As the building is targeting LEED Gold, its energy savings are approximately 40 to 50 per cent more efficient than a standard building.
+The building has achieved LEED Gold, its energy savings are approximately 40 to 50 per cent more efficient than a standard building.

 Fire alarm system comprised of two graphic annunciators at the office entrance on Eighth Street and the civic entrance on Columbia Avenue.
 These are interconnected through the main fire alarm panel.
 The system incorporates standard fire detection devices such smoke detectors, pull-stations, duct smoke detectors, pre-action systems and also uses a VESDA system in the open area atrium.
 Lighting throughout the building uses high efficiency fixtures, and LED fixtures are used predominantly in the civic centre.